ecobird-ugent/R_scripts/README.md

 # Gull tracking
-R-scrips that might be interesting for people working with (gull) movebank data
+R-scripts that might be interesting for people working with (gull) movebank data

 Raw data can be imported in R directly using the move package, or downloaded from the site.
 For example: